IgniteUI/igniteui-docfx/en/components/grid_transactions.md

 </div>
 <div class="divider--half"></div>

-You can see that the transaction state is consisting of all the updated, added and deleted rows and their last states.
+You can see that the transaction state consists of all the updated, added and deleted rows and their last states.

 ## Usage
 To get started import the [IgxGridModule]({environment:angularApiUrl}/classes/igxgridmodule.html) in the **app.module.ts** file: